CloudLabsAI-Azure/Azure-Well-Architected-Framework/02-Exercise-2-Operational-Excellence.md

 ### Task 2: Deployment

-In this task, you will learn to deploy and implement Azure Policy using ARM Template.
-Here, you will be working with "Add a tag to resources" policy.
+In this task, you will learn to deploy and implement Azure Policy using the ARM Template.
+Here, you will be working with the "Add a tag to resources" policy.
 You can add tags to your Azure resources as metadata items.
 They are key-value pairs that help you in finding resources based on conditions that matter to your organization.

-Add a tag to resources policy puts tags on resources that are newly created under your subscription/resource group.
+Adding a tag to the resources policy puts tags on resources that are newly created under your subscription/resource group.
 For existing resources, you can remediate those by triggering a remediation task.
 In addition, you will see how to run remediation tasks for existing resources in your workload.

 1. In the Azure search box, enter **Deploy a custom template** and select it.